 Editor’s note: this list was updated on May 6, 2019, to include the Creative Outlier Air.

-If battery life and affordability are your main concerns, the Creative Outlier Air is king.
+If battery life and affordability are your main concerns, the Samsung Galaxy Buds should be in your bag.
 These provide some of the best battery life, save for the Beats Powerbeats Pro.
-Creative’s true wireless earphones lasted 7 hours 47 minutes on average before they needed to be recharged.
-Considering most commutes are shorter than that, these should last you through most of the day — even if you take them to the gym, which you can thanks to their IPX5 water-resistant rating.
+Samsung’s true wireless earphones lasted 6 hours, 32 minutes on average before they needed to be recharged.
+Considering most commutes are shorter than that, these should last you through most of the day.

 Music lovers: how long do you listen to your headphones each day?